Generative Experiences for Digital Mental Health Interventions: Evidence from a Randomized Study: Discussion

 \subsection{Limitations and Future Work}

 This work has several limitations.
 First, we cannot cleanly disentangle the effects of generative experience from intervention diversity.
-GUIDE draws from the broad set of CBT-informed strategies, whereas the control focuses on a single cognitive restructuring workflow.
-As a result, improvements may reflect differences in what participants were asked to do as well as how the experience was generated.
-Exploratory analyses provide partial support: GUIDE participants receiving cognitive restructuring alone still showed greater stress reduction, and results were not explained by time or interaction types, though these analyses do not isolate interaction structure.
-Future work should more directly control intervention type, for example by comparing multiple interaction realizations of the same intervention.
+GUIDE draws from a broad set of CBT-informed strategies, whereas the control focuses on a single cognitive restructuring workflow, so improvements may reflect differences in what participants were asked to do as well as how the experience was generated.
+Because we evaluated GUIDE as an integrated intervention system, component-level ablations with real users remain an important direction, for example, comparing multiple interaction realizations of the same intervention.
+The number of candidates at each stage ($n = 3$) was fixed and not empirically optimized; future work should systematically vary $n$ to examine tradeoffs among diversity, latency, and output quality.

 Second, our evaluation context is limited.
 The study was conducted with students from a single course in a single-session setting with a novel interaction format, which may limit generalizability and introduce novelty effects \cite{poppenk2010revisiting}.
 Future work should examine this approach across more diverse populations and under repeated use to assess longer-term engagement and outcomes.